 Distance Education Decision for Autumn 2020

-Our Department has made an early decision (2020-05-05) to provide ALL our courses for the autumn semester by DISTANCE only.
+Our Department has made an early decision (2020-05-05 and updated 2020-06-16) to provide ALL our courses for the entire autumn semester by DISTANCE only.
 For you, our current and new students, this means that you will be able to live anywhere in the world and still be able to fully participate, without being exposed to the risks of Covid-19, in our education all autumn semester once you have been admitted and registered for your course(s).

 - Admission deferrals (anstånd) will not be granted based on this change.
 Instead, you are welcome to apply again.

-- Campus Gotland will, most likely, still allow access to the university buildings in Visby for registered students with a passage-card and (if still in effect) as long as social-distancing is respected.
+- Campus Gotland will allow access to the university buildings in Visby for registered students with a passage-card and as long as social-distancing is respected.
 All student services will remain accessible online for you during this time.

 - Current international students (non-EU citizens) who need to extend residence permits through the Swedish Migration Board:

 - Generally the Swedish Migration Board does not grant an extension to stay in Sweden if they see that your education is distance only.
-We have yet to receive a decision on how they will handle this during the pandemic (2020-05-05): Follow their decisions and any changes with them.
+Follow their decisions, and any changes, with them.